Hexvortex/GoResyBot/README.md

 # resolved-bot
 ## IMPORTANT UPDATE
-We currently have no plans to keep the bot up to date, and it is probably not functional.
+We currently plans to keep the bot up to date, and it is probably not functional.
 All proposed diffs and patches from the community will still be actively reviewed however.
 ## Description
 Resolved is a combination of the following:
 1. A go API to resy